Boko Haram Kill More than 100 in Northern Nigeria

 Security forces were reportedly not present in the town at the time of the attack.
 A later field report stated that scores of bodies were still littering the streets of the village, as the few remaining residents were too afraid to gather and bury them.
 Both Muslims and Christians have fled.
 Only the elderly who were unable to run away remained behind.

-During the preceding week, the government was conducting aerial bombardments of Boko Haram hideouts near Izghe and neighboring villages as part of its campaign against the Islamist insurgency.
+During the preceding week, the government was conducting aerial bombardments of an extremist group that is located primarily in Northern Nigeria hideouts near Izghe and neighboring villages as part of its campaign against the Islamist insurgency.
 Though President Goodluck Jonathan declared a State of Emergency in Borno, Yobe and Adamawa states last May, his government is currently facing increasing criticism for its failure to root out the rebels.

 Even prior to the deadly Feb.
-15 attack, according to the Christian Elders Forum of Northern States, Boko Haram rebels had already killed at least 367 people in 22 separate incidents during the first six weeks of 2014.
+15 attack, according to the Christian Elders Forum of Northern States, an extremist group that is located primarily in Northern Nigeria rebels had already killed at least 367 people in 22 separate incidents during the first six weeks of 2014.
 “Not a week has gone by this year that our Christian brothers and sisters in northern Nigeria have not been threatened, beaten and murdered,” said a forum statement, signed by its chairman, Olaiya Phillips, and national secretary, Emmanuel Danjuma Subilim.

 2014 has begun in a devastatingly violent fashion in northeastern Nigeria, prompting Christian organizations to renew their pleas for better government security.
 There have been attacks on Christian churches and individual families, as well as random attacks on villages.
 In one case, a homemade bomb exploded as a bus drove over it.
 While some of the attacks have indiscriminately harmed people of various faiths, many of the attacks have specifically targeted Christians, as in the Feb.
 15 assault.